 - College for Kids offers local school children unique learning opportunities during the summer months.

-- UW-Rock County faculty and staff participate each year in the local United Way campaign.
+- UWW Rock County faculty and staff participate each year in the local United Way campaign.

 - Faculty members present a lecture series to the elderly at a local retirement community center.